 Getting Help for Your Court Case

-There are many resources you can use if you have a claim to litigate in small claims court.
+There are many resources you can use if you need to prepare for your small claims court case.
 Most state, county, and municipal courts have websites that contain self-help procedures for filing cases in small claims courts.
 Your secretary of state’s website may also provide helpful information.

 The clerk’s office in your main local courthouse should have resources available to help you learn more about small claims cases.
 The court clerk should be available to provide the necessary small claims forms that you need to file your case.
 Keep in mind that courthouse employees can’t provide legal advice.
 But they can tell you what court forms to file and inform you about the procedure and court rules for moving your case forward.